University of North Carolina at Greensboro: Athletics

+Student life

 Clubs

-In Fall 2010, the Clubs and Organizations affiliated with UNCG included 36 Honor Societies and 20 Fraternities and Sororities.
-The university also has an active student government association, founded in 1910, Campus Activities Board (CAB), and several foreign culture groups, a Neo-Black Society, PRIDE!
+In 2010, clubs and organizations affiliated with UNCG included 36 honor societies and 20 fraternities and sororities.
+UNCG also has an active student government association, founded in 1910, Campus Activities Board (CAB), and several foreign culture groups, a Neo-Black Society, PRIDE!
 (An LGBT support and acceptance group.), Queer Student Collective, The Science Fiction Fantasy Federation, and various performing arts, religious and service programs.
-Student media groups also produce UNCG's newspaper The Carolinian, CORADDI Fine Arts Magazine, and WUAG 103.1 Campus Radio Station.
-The campus also includes numerous political organizations for students, including the College Republicans, College Democrats, College Libertarians and the International Socialist Organization and other activist groups including STAND, an organization focused on the situation in the Darfur region of Sudan.
+Student media groups also produce UNCG's newspaper The Carolinian, CORADDI fine arts magazine, and the campus radio station, WUAG.
+In the Fall of 2022, a black autistic student was unfairly removed without warning from the Esports and Gaming club.

 Club sports

 All clubs are recognized student organizations through the UNCG's Office of Campus Activities & Programs.

 This is a list of clubs that are members of the Club Sports Council: